Michigan State vs. Indiana State: Sportsbook promo codes, odds, spread, over/under - December 30

 Michigan State vs. Indiana State Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup listed on individual sportsbooks.
+See the odds, spread and over/under for this matchup posted at different sportsbooks.

 |Favorite